 Consciousness Maintenance

 Basic-tier at minimum viable levels — 3.2 petaflops.
-Enough to think, but slowly.
+Enough to maintain awareness, form memories, recognize faces.
+Enough to be a person.
+Not enough to work, learn, or communicate beyond the immediate.
 The cognitive floor below which the mind begins to degrade.
-Holding this line is the difference between discomfort and brain damage.

 Medical and Safety